 Egg replacer powder is cheap and convenient, and nicely delivers the binding properties that many baked goods require.
 But if you’re truly serious about vegan baking you should also know about aquafaba, which was dreamed up by some mad kitchen genius and caught on widely around 2015.
 Aquafaba can do things that egg replacer powders can’t.
 Most notably you can use aquafaba to make soufflé, angel food cake, and a killer lemon meringue pie.

-If you do even a little cooking, you’ve probably noticed that when beans are boiled the cooking water foams up, sometimes uncontrollably.
+If you have experience cooking beans, you’ve probably had the cooking water foam up, sometimes uncontrollably, during cooking.
 If so, you’ve already witnessed aquafaba.
 It turns out you can transform this foam into an ingredient ideal for replacing eggs.
 All you need to do is take some bean water and whip it up, and you’ve got aquafaba.
 The stuff delivers a level of moistness and binding that takes egg replacements to the next level.
 Here’s a tutorial for making your own.

 Aquafaba has attracted a cult of vegan cooking enthusiasts, and has even spawned a popular cookbook: Zsu Dever’s Aquafaba: Sweet and Savory Vegan Recipes Made Egg-Free with the Magic of Bean Water.
 Miyoko Schinner’s The Homemade Vegan Pantry likewise features a number of great ideas and recipes for high-end egg-free baking.